KeshavSanthanam/keshavsanthanam.github.io/_posts/2024-05-15-productivity.md

 			- Can be implemented by having a friend hold onto the master password
 		- Lockbox
 			- Physically removing yourself from your phone for a period of time (timed lockboxes available on Amazon - **choose one that is difficult to break**)
+	- Replacing social media/web browsing with another form of the same information
+		- RSS Feeds
+			- Use RSS readers to read your favorite blog content to help replace/mitigate social media usage (the idea is to gradually shift towards longer-form content)
+   			- This strategy works best if you have a large overlap between favorite bloggers and favorite Twitter users, for example
+			- I suggest feeder.co (browser) and Feeder (Android)
 - ⚠️Do not disturb/limiting notifications
 	- I like to respond quickly, so I have not tried this method.
 - Grayscale